-Dr Yanchuan Shi (Yan) obtained her Bachelor’s degree in Medicine in 1990 followed by a Masters' degree in Nutrition in 1993 from the Harbin Medical University, China.
-Between 1993 and 2000, she worked as a Lecturer/Senior Lecturer for 7 years at Tianjin Medical University, China, where she conducted teaching to undergraduates and postgraduates as well as undertook clinical research on nutrition-related diseases such as osteoporosis.
-In February 2001, she was awarded a competitive WHO fellowship to come to Australia to conduct a one-year research project in osteoporosis within the Division of Clinical Biochemistry/Department of Endocrinology, IMVS/Royal Adelaide Hospital, where she was successfully awarded an International Postgraduate Research Scholarship (IPRS) to commence her PhD at UNSW Sydney & Garvan Institute of Medical Research in 2002, investigating the responses of bone cells to the activation of Wnt signaling pathway and vitamin D.
+Dr Yanchuan Shi (Yan) obtained her Bachelor’s degree in Medicine in 1990 followed by a Masters' degree in Nutrition in 1993. she worked full time as a Lecturer/Senior Lecturer between 1993 and 2000.
+In 2001, she was awarded a competitive WHO fellowship to conduct a one-year research project in osteoporosis within the Division of Clinical Biochemistry/Department of Endocrinology, IMVS/Royal Adelaide Hospital.
+After she was successfully awarded an International Postgraduate Research Scholarship (IPRS), she commenced her PhD at UNSW Sydney & Garvan Institute of Medical Research in 2002, investigating the responses of bone cells to the activation of Wnt signaling pathway and vitamin D.

-She received her PhD degree in Medicine in 2006 and subsequently started postdoc training at the Eating Disorder Research Lab, Neuroscience Division at the Garvan Institute.
+She received her PhD degree in Medicine in 2006 and moved to the Neuroscience Division at the Garvan Institute, starting her postdoc training at the Eating Disorder Research Lab.
 She was promoted to Group Leader of Neuroendocrinology Group in 2014, leading her independent research.
 She is currently a Conjoint Senior Lecturer at St Vincent's Clinical School, Faculty of Medicine, UNSW Sydney.
-In February 2012, she received her Australian Medical Council (AMC) Certificate after successfully re-qualifying her medical degree in Australia, which allows her to practice medicine in Australia as well as to bridge the gap between basic science and clinical practice.
+In February 2012, she received her Australian Medical Council (AMC) Certificate after successfully re-qualified for her Australian medical license, which allows her to practice medicine in Australia.

 She has also demonstrated a strong commitment to research supervision and mentoring.
-Since 2009, she has supervised/mentored more than 10 research assistants, undergraduates, PhD students and junior postdocs.
-She is currently recruiting PhD students, Honours student and Undergraduate Research Opportunity Program (UROP) students.
+Since 2009, she has supervised/mentored more than 20 research individuals including PhD students, research undergraduates, junior postdocs, overseas research interns and junior research staff.
+She is currently recruiting PhD students and Honours students to conduct fully-funded research projects.
+Visiting scholars and undergraduate Research Opportunity Program (UROP) students are also welcome.

 Awards and Honours